 If a Director shall fail to attend two consecutive regular meetings of the Board during his/her term of office without a reason acceptable to the Board, his/her office as a Director may be declared vacant by a vote of the majority of all the remaining Directors.

 Directors of the Association who cease to be Members of the Association, or who cease to be eligible for the Membership classification held when elected, shall have their seat declared vacant by the Board.

 A vacancy in any office for any reason may be filled by a majority vote of the remaining Directors for the unexpired portion of the term, and shall be considered an appointed term and not an elected term

 In case of a vacancy, the President shall direct the Nominating Committee to present its recommendation to the Board.
-The recommendation shall include a minimum of two nominees per vacancy.
 Any qualified Member in good standing of the proper classification is eligible as a nominee.
-A vacancy must be filled by Dealer Members.
+Dealer Director vacancies must be filled by Dealer Members.
 Supplier Director vacancies must be filled by Supplier Members.

 Section 10.
 Adjournment

 A majority of the Directors present, whether or not constituting a quorum, may adjourn any meeting to another time and place.